nriddiford/Riddiford-and-Schlosser-2016/README.md

 # Pipeline for Riddiford and Schlosser 2016

-Please cite Riddiford and Schlosser 2016 eLife (https://elifesciences.org/content/5/e17666) when you use this pipeline for data analysis
+Please cite [Riddiford and Schlosser 2016](https://elifesciences.org/content/5/e17666) when you use this pipeline for data analysis

 ## Run fastqc to visually inspect all sequencing results

 Run from the same directory as fasta files
 Will output .fastq files with same name

 ```{perl}